They weren’t supposed to even be in Codville Lagoon. Anywhere near it, actually.

 Catching a fish they almost shouldn’t.

-Creating a smoker with no idea how it was going to turn out.
+Creating a smoker and cold smoking salmon with no idea how it was going to turn out.

 And having a story, and a memory, that doesn’t get old - and will be one for the books for those lucky 9 people, floating beyond land, living completely in—and for—the moment.